 Pay progression for teachers in maintained schools in England is linked to their performance.
 The School Teachers’ Review Body (STRB) has given schools more flexibility in how they determine teachers’ pay – although the vast majority continue to operate according to national pay scales.
 All pay progression is based on performance and the outcomes of appraisal.

-Progression for teachers in Wales will no longer be based on the outcome of their appraisal.
-From 1 September 2020, the Welsh Government is abolishing performance related pay in favour of experienced based pay progression and reintroducing national statutory pay scales.
+Progression for teachers in Wales is no longer based on the outcome of their appraisal.
+From 1 September 2021, the Welsh Government abolished performance-related pay in favour of experience-based pay progression and reintroducing national statutory pay scales.